MarilenaRoque/micro_reddit/README.md

 > user1.comments

-- Its also possible to return the first or the last register of a model using #first or #last
+- It's also possible to return the first or the last register of a model using #first or #last

 > user1.first